haideralicodes/BUSINESS-BUDDY/README.md

 ## Getting Started

-Follow these steps to get your development environment set up and running.
+Follow these steps to get your development environment set up and running:

 ### 1. Install Dependencies